 I’ll go one by one with the things I loved in this truly incredible movie and why it stands apart.

 My favorite thing about KGF is its beautiful portrayal of the mother-son relationship.
 Never have I seen an Indian masala movie emphasize on the said relationship as much as KGF does.
 And KGF doesn’t feed it to you forcefully, it is connected to the flow of story extremely well that movie feels incomplete without those sequences.
 Shantamma, Rocky’s mother, makes him the man he is.
-Archana Jois plays the character so well that I might never see her as Archana Jois.
+Archana Jois plays the character so well that it’s going to be tough to see her play any other character in her later part of filmography without carrying the baggage of this character.
 There is a great dialogue that says that she had nothing to offer to her young son before she passes away except her words.
 And these words are what that shape Rocky’s character.
 She is with him almost all the time.
 Now, this is why KGF is different.
-It focusses on character development better than all the commercial movies.
-Shantamma is not a one-dimensional character.
-We get know her more than what we get to know about the protagonists in most of the movies.
-Shantamma is inspiring and makes her presence felt everywhere, that is the power of good writing.
-Her character is given space even in ‘dheera dheera’, a song that celebrates the machoism and bravery of our main man, her lines sung by the haunting Ananya Bhatt, define the making of the brave man.
+It focuses on character development better than all the commercial movies.
+Yes – she is a one-dimensional character, but we get know her more than what we get to know about the protagonists in most of the movies.
+She is omnipresent.
+Her character is given space even in Dheera Dheera, a song that celebrates the machoism and bravery of our main man.
+Her lines sung by the haunting Ananya Bhatt, define the making of the brave man.
 There is a beautiful scene in the movie where the rooftop is leaking due to rain and Shantamma doesn’t want her son who is sleeping to get disturbed.
 What she does is simply beautiful.
 And the movie is filled with these beautiful moments.
 And hello, this isn’t a movie about a mother-son relationship, its a giant action movie on steroids but these moments are better than the ones which we see in meant-to-be family dramas.
 This is the first reason I loved KGF

 Ravi Basrur, had never heard this musician’s name before I saw the movie.
 Little I knew that his songs would continuosly play on my phone for the coming months.
 I’ve always beleived music has the power to transport you to worlds and this man’s music does exactly that.
 It kept on reminding me of the world KGF built.
 Dheera Dheera is my go-to, when I’m down, happy, trying to cheer myself up, to escape, or just to listen some good music.
 It ticks all the boxes.
 And thank you Mr. Basrur for introducing me to Ananya Bhat.
 Haunting is the first word that strike me when I hear her voice.
 To me, she is the voice of Shantamma.
 She will always remain.
 Having seen the movie in Hindi, it shocked me when I found that Bhat has sung in all the 5 five languages the movie the had released.
 Trust me, I’ve heard her in al the five languages and her voice took my breath away.
 KGF has one of the greatest songs in the last decade.
 And its background score is only second in my all time favorites list.
 Does it matter whats in the first spot.
 I’ll split it out, ‘Heyssa’.